Rowan-CP/Travel-Inspiration-Helper/README.md

 **In FlightInspiration program only:**

-  -When entering a range of dates that specify a window of time-off, the range must be in ascending order.
+&ensp -When entering a range of dates that specify a window of time-off, the range must be in ascending order.

   -The duration of a trip cannot exceed the length of the specified window of time-off.